nzge/nzge.github.io/projects/worm.md

    caption="Figure 3: 2D planar model using rhomboid linkages for height-length coupling" style="width:50%; height:auto; display: block; margin: auto;" %}

-One model presents the worm as a segmented series of connected four-bar linkages that expand vertically and shorten horizontally when activated.
+One model presents the worm as a segmented series of connected four-bar linkages that expand vertically and shorten horizontally when activated [^5].
 This gives a more physically realistic coupling between radial and axial changes of each segment.

 {% include figure.html
    src="/assets/media/worm_media/2d-turning-worm.jpg"
    caption="Figure 4: Turning worm model"
    style="width:50%; height:auto; display: block; margin: auto;" %}

-The model can then be further generalized to a 3-D structure.
+The model can then be further generalized to a 3-D structure [^8].
 If rectilinear single-line motion is the goal, the 3-D generalization is more of a programming challenge of building surface geometry to better simulate frictional forces.
 However, the 3-D model also opens up the option of implementing turning capabilities.
 From a model perspective, the simplest implementation of turning is placing a rotational hinge in between rhomboid segments.
 Each time a segment is activated/contracted, a turning angle is applied to the hinge associated with the contracted segment.
 The approach that more realistically models a worm's mode of turning action would be creating a differential radial actuation (left/right bias).
 Split the rhomboid into left and right chambers/tendons so you can inflate/contract them asymmetrically.
 If the left chamber expands more than right, the normal force distribution shifts and the body will bias to one side during sliding, which produces turning.
 The differential radial actuation may be a more physically realistic model and represents the neural intent of the worm, but the hinge integration is easier to build control frameworks around due to its relatively simpler dynamics.

 ### Performance Metrics